 How much carbohydrates should you eat?

 According to the NIN, an adult needs to consume 45% to 65% of their daily caloric intake from good quality carbohydrates.
-For example, a person on a 1,200Kcal diet should consume 540Kcal-780Kcal of carbohydrates.
-This would translate to 135g-195g of carbohydrates on a daily basis.
-This number should be split into meals throughout the day, and cover sufficient protein as well as fat.
+For example, a person on a 1,200kcal diet should consume 540kcal-780kcal of carbohydrates.
+This would translate to 135g-195g of carbohydrates daily.
+This number is to be split into meals throughout the day and cover sufficient protein as well as fat.

 1. Slavin J, Carlson J. Carbohydrates.
 Adv Nutr 2014; 5: 760–1.